dburenok/Scanbot/README.md

 Take a look at Scanbot_Arduino.ino for the C++ source file that gets loaded onto the ESP32.

 And if you'd like to play around with the visualizer app, download Processing and load up Scanbot_Visualizer_Processing.pde.
+Press "O" once you've opened the app, and you will get a pop-up window asking you to select a file.
+Choose any of the 2020_x files above to see one of the scans!